-If you’re really doing your due diligence on a company that you’re considering investing in as an individual or on behalf of your current organization, financial reporting analysis can give you some (relatively) “hard” data that will help you make your decision.
+If you’re really doing your due diligence on a company that you’re considering investing in as an individual or on behalf of your current organization, financial data analysis and reporting can give you some (relatively) “hard” data that will help you make your decision.

 This is also one way you can gain insight into whether a company is potentially under- or overpriced in the stock market.

 2. Are we profitable?
 Will we be in the future?

 Without embracing the importance of financial statements, it’s difficult to tell how much money your company is making after paying all of your expenses and payroll.
 Since one of the main reasons a company exists is to make profits for itself and its shareholders, this is crucial information – no compromises.

 3. How much cash ‘runway’ do we currently possess?

 If you’ve ever been a part of the management team of a startup, you might have some idea of how stressful it can be not to know if you’re going to be able to ‘make payroll’ in the coming months.

 That’s where the importance of financial statements comes in.

 Cash is oxygen to a business, and financial reporting analysis can help you see how many months’ payroll your business can give out while remaining financially solvent (assuming that revenue numbers stay the same).